-We are committed to providing an excellent user experience, regardless of disability.
-We frequently review the site to ensure that it meets or exceeds the requirements of Section 508 of the Rehabilitation Act, which requires that information technology be accessible to people with disabilities.
+We are committed to complying with the Rehabilitation Act of 1973 by offering programs and activities that are accessible to all members of the public.
+We are equally committed to providing an excellent user experience, regardless of disability.
+We frequently review this site to ensure that it meets or exceeds the requirements of Section 508 of the Rehabilitation Act, which requires that information technology be accessible to people with disabilities.
 It requires that electronic and information technology developed, procured, maintained, or used by the Federal government be accessible to both employees and members of the public with disabilities.

 Definitions of Section 508 standards for web-based information are available from the Access Board.

-If you encounter issues with any page on our site that present a challenge for users with disabilities, please let us know.
+If you encounter issues with any page on our site that present a challenge for users with disabilities, please let us know by emailing CFPB_Accessibility@cfpb.gov.
 To help us address the issue, include:

 - The nature of the accessibility problem